hayespotter/whoshostingsnl/README.md

-# whoshostingsnl
+# whoshostingsnl.com

-Simple AMP based website to display who is hosting SNL next.
+Simple static site to provide who the next host of Saturday Night Live is at a glance.